Skip to main content

 In 2017, 270,000 transportation and warehousing industry injuries were reported, along with a whopping 819 deaths in the U.S. Only the building industry surpasses transport and warehouse killings, which recently grew 5.3% from 2016 to 2017!
 When you think about it, almost everything shipped from a farm, chemical or product manufacturing plant, or seaport ends at a shipping and receiving dock somewhere.

 In addition to taxpayers’ costs in workers’ compensation, social security disability, and other entitlements, loading dock accidents hurt private companies.
-For example, some estimates say that private industry pays out $675 million annually for packing dock-related injuries, many caused due to avoidable accidents.
+For example, some estimates say that the private industry pays out $675 million annually for packing dock-related injuries, many of which are caused by avoidable accidents.
 Based on statistical data, that means, on average, a work accident costs companies around $189,000 per injured worker.

 Wow!
-But the good news is that certain worker safety classes and automatic vehicle restraint devices, shown here, are proven to mitigate or eliminate severe injuries and death at warehouse loading and unloading areas.
-And there are also other common-sense ways to keep workers safe we will discuss below.
+The good news is that certain worker safety classes and automatic vehicle restraint devices, shown here, are proven to mitigate or eliminate severe injuries and death at warehouse loading and unloading areas.
+We will also discuss other common-sense ways to keep workers safe below.
 Of course, when these products fail, workers and families may have rights to compensation under product liability laws, reviewed here.

 According to Wikipedia, a loading dock is defined as: